-You have learnt about the meaning, characteristics, merits and limitations of sole proprietorship form of business organisations.
+You learnt about the meaning, characteristics, merits and limitations of sole proprietorship form of business organisations.
 After such a detailed study, it should now be easier for you to identify areas in which sole proprietorship form of business organisation is most suitable.
-To assist you in such exercise, it can be stated that the sole proprietorship is suitable where:

-- The market is limited, localised and the customers give importance to personal attention. - The capital requirement is small and risk involved is limited. - The production of goods involves manual skills e.g., handicrafts, filigree work, jewellery, tailoring, haircutting etc.
+To assist you in such exercise, it can be stated that the sole proprietorship is suitable where the market is limited, localised and the customers give importance to personal attention.
+It is also considered suitable where the capital requirement is small and risk involved is limited.
+It is also considered suitable for the production of goods which involve manual skill e.g., handicrafts, filigree work, jewelry, tailoring, haircutting etc.